San Diego Paternity Lawyer

 - The right to social security and veteran’s benefits, where applicable

 - The right to know and spend time with both parents, in most cases

 After paternity is established legally, the court can make appropriate orders to give the child the benefit of these legal rights.

-How Paternity is Legally Determined
+How is Paternity Legally Determined?

-It is indisputable who the mother of a child is, but determining the father will require a court order.
+It is indisputable who the mother of a child is, but determining the father will sometimes require a court order.
 There are several circumstances that, in most cases, will cause a court to name a man as a child’s legal father:

 - If both parents voluntarily sign a Declaration of Paternity establishing the identity of the father;

 - If the two were married at the time the child was conceived or born

 - If the man tried to marry the child’s mother but the marriage was not valid, and the child was conceived or born during the period of the invalid marriage